javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: Can freeze your browser if you open the Developer Tools.

-This option makes it almost impossible to use the `debugger` function of the Developer Tools (both on WebKit-based and Mozilla Firefox).
+This option makes it harder to use the `debugger` function of the Developer Tools (both on WebKit-based and Mozilla Firefox).

 ### `debugProtectionInterval`
 Type: `boolean` Default: `false`